Termites in Palm Trees [Signs of Them + Treatment Options]

 Signs of termites in palm trees

-You now know what termites can infest palm trees.
-But how can you know if there are termites eating at your palm beyond seeing them?
+You now know how termites can infest palm trees.
+But how can you know if there are termites eating at your palm without seeing them?
 Unfortunately, since it’s primarily subterranean termites that attack palm trees, they can do quite a bit of damage to palms before you notice.
-In this section, I’ll share some things you can look out for.
+In this section, let’s learn about the clues of termite activity in palm trees you can look out for.

 What are some signs of termites in palm trees?